 - Exercises a protective action against cancer and arteriosclerosis.

-- Is involved in the formation of germinal cells (spermatozoids and ova).
+- It is involved in the formation of germinal cells (spermatozoids and ova).

-Vitamin E deficiency: These symptoms are not well known, due to the broad range of activities with which it is involved.
+Vitamin E deficiency: These symptoms are not well known due to the broad range of activities it involves.

 Loss of vitamin E during food processing: Refined grains lose up to 80%; roasted nuts, 80%; frying the oil, from 32% to 75%; in preserves, from 41% to 65%.